TensorFlow at NERSC

 - intra_op_parallelism_threads: tensorflow can use multiple threads to parallelize execution, and will schedule the individual pieces into this pool.
 Setting this equal to the number of physical cores (i.e. 68 on KNL) is recommended.
 Setting the value to 0, which is the default and will result in the value being set to the number of logical cores, is an option to try for some architectures.
 This value and

 - inter_op_parallelism_threads: Setting this equal to the number of sockets (i.e. 1 on KNL) is recommended.
 Setting the value to 0, which is the default, results in the value being set to the number of logical cores.

 These can be set in your tensorflow code using:

 We run a suite of benchmarks on our various Tensorflow installations to monitor performance, particularly of the Intel-optimized releases.
-The results emphasise that for optimal performance, you should use the tensorflow/intel-head module, and the NCHW data format.
+These results are a little outdated now; we will be updating them in the near future.